Troubleshooting authenticity issues

 If a binding between a User ID and a certificate is unauthenticated, sq

-will refuse to use the certificate, for example to encrypt a file with your own certificate or another one, if you access it via cert store (which is recommended).
+will refuse to use the certificate, for example, to encrypt a file with your own certificate or another one if you access it via the cert store (which is recommended).

 Solution